ibm-cloud-docs/vpc/cn-planning.md

 # Planning considerations for cluster networks
 {: #planning-cluster-network}

-Review the following planning considerations before you start creating a cluster network.
+Review the following planning considerations before you create a cluster network.
 {: shortdesc}

 ## General considerations
 {: #cn-general-considerations}

 - Cluster network attachments can be set only when the instance is stopped or created.
 - Cluster network traffic is isolated and can't be routed outside.
 Any access to a cluster network must be through an attached instance.
 As a result, without connectivity between the cluster network and the VPC network, the following resources cannot connect with cluster networks: